pydatacardiff/conda_setup_mac/README.md

-# conda_setup_mac
+# Setting up Conda on a Mac

-How to setup a data environment using conda environments for Mac OSX
+How to setup a data science development environment using conda environments for Mac OSX